mmoran0032/essentials/PYTHON.md

 it and two other packages as part of the ecosystem, and the project seems like the right step forward.

+## Mamba

+Mamba is a new drop-in replacement for `conda` with a more performant dependency resolution engine.
+I think there are things that will still lead to points of friction between the two, but I'd like to transition to using this tool more over time.

 ## Environment Setup

 Environments are used used to isolate Python versions and packages, and